325 Heidelberga

-Heidelberga (minor planet designation: 325 Heidelberga) is a large Main belt asteroid that was discovered by German astronomer Max Wolf on 4 March 1892 in Heidelberg.
+325 Heidelberga is a large main belt asteroid that was discovered by German astronomer Max Wolf on 4 March 1892 in Heidelberg.
+It is orbiting the Sun at a distance of 3.21 AU with an eccentricity (oval shape) of 0.159.
+The orbital plane is inclined at an angle of 8.55° to the ecliptic.

 Based upon its spectrum, 325 Heidelberga is classified as an M-type asteroid.
 No absorption features have been detected with certainty, indicating it most likely has a nickel-iron or enstatite chondrite composition.
+A weak feature in the near infrared spectrum indicates the presence of low-iron orthopyroxene on the asteroid surface.